Mark Margolis

+Margolis regularly performed in the films of director Darren Aronofsky, appearing in his first six films beginning with Pi (1998).
+He was also known for playing Alberto "The Shadow" in Scarface (1983), Jimmy in The Equalizer (1985–1989), Mr. Shickadance in Ace Ventura: Pet Detective (1994), Antonio Nappa in Oz (1999–2003), Mr. Morrison in Short Eyes (1977) and the New Priest in Immortals (2011).
+He started acting in his teens.

 Early life

-Margolis was born in Philadelphia, Pennsylvania, the son of Fanya (née Fried) and Isidore Margolis.
-He is from a Jewish family.
+Margolis was born on November 26, 1939, in Philadelphia, Pennsylvania, the son of Jewish parents Fanya (née Fried) and Isidore Margolis.
 Margolis was briefly a student at Temple University before dropping out and moving to New York City.
 At age 19, he was a student under Stella Adler at the Actors Studio.
 He was also later trained by Lee Strasberg and Barbara Loden.

 Career

+After training with Adler, Margolis started performing in various plays.
+In 1962 he played in the Broadway production Infidel Caesar, a production based on Shakespeare's Julius Caesar.
+The play was closed in previews and never ended up officially opening.
+He subsequently founded Blue Dome, a touring theater company that performed various productions.
+Margolis then worked in over 50 Off-Broadway plays.